The Starting Point: Climate over the last 1000 years

 The problem is that models are not climate - they are programs that contain a bunch of algorithms that produce a set of numbers.
 Whether these algorithms are valid predictors is the real question.
 As we all know, the proof of the pudding is in the eating of it.
 So how accurate have the models been?

-The latest IPCC report is Assessment Report 5 (AR5) which includes 102 climate model predictions from CMIP-5.
+The latest IPCC report (as of 2017) is Assessment Report 5 (AR5) which includes 102 climate model predictions from CMIP-5.
 All but a couple of the models run "hot", meaning that the predicted temperatures are higher than what is observed.
 The blue and green data points are from measured temperatures from weather balloons and satellites, but we could as easily add in the surface temperature data set used in AR5 (the CRUTEM series) which would show the same divergence between measured temperature and predicted temperature.
 You can get more details on models vs. measured temperature at this post.

 Something seems very fishy in Climate Science